jordify/logs-analysis-jjg/README.md

 ## Views Set Up in the Database

 Two views have been added to the database schema to assist in analysis.
-These views can be created by running `logAnalysis -c`
+These views can be created by running `logsAnalysis -c`

 ### New View: article_view_count
 This view gives the count of successful GET requests for each article and includes the author's name: